I want to give you honest answers to your questions about the Suboxone lawsuits.

 In Which States Are Your Lawyers Taking Suboxone Lawsuits?

 Until recently, our firm was only accepting Suboxone tooth decay cases from certain states.
-As of August 2024, however, we are now evaluating and taking Suboxone cases from all 50 states.
+As of January 2025, however, we are now evaluating and taking Suboxone cases from all 50 states.
 The states listed below are still preferred locations for Suboxone claims, but they are no longer exclusive.
 We are looking for good cases for victims who have suffered in every single state.

-However, there is some positive news.
+However, there is some positive news that gives hope.
 Unlike other pharmaceutical mass tort cases that often deal with a wide variety of side effects and injuries, Suboxone lawsuits focus on a singular, well-documented harm: severe dental decay caused by the drug’s acidic formulation.
 This specificity offers a unique advantage.
 By narrowing the scope of the claims to one clearly defined injury, the litigation process may become more streamlined.
 This could potentially result in a faster path to resolution compared to cases with more varied or complex injuries.

 Additionally, the scientific evidence linking Suboxone’s acidic properties to tooth decay is strong.
-Suboxone’s impact on oral health has been well-documented, and its warning label was only updated in 2022—years after the issue was brought to light.
+Suboxone’s impact on oral health has been well-documented, and its warning label was only updated in 2022, years after the issue was brought to light.
 This makes the failure-to-warn claims more straightforward, which could further simplify the litigation process.

 Still, despite these advantages, plaintiffs should be prepared for a waiting period.
-The nature of multidistrict litigation (MDL) is inherently time-consuming.
+The nature of multidistrict litigation is inherently time-consuming.
 It involves extensive pre-trial discovery, expert witness depositions, and bellwether trials, all of which are designed to test the strength of the claims and guide potential settlement negotiations.
 These steps are crucial but take time.

 For plaintiffs, this means patience is necessary.
 The process feels slow, but it is critical to building a strong case.
 The good news is that by focusing on a single injury—severe dental decay directly tied to Suboxone’s formulation—this litigation is positioned to deliver justice for victims in a way that is both fair and thorough.
 If you are considering filing a claim, the best step you can take now is to contact an experienced Suboxone lawyer who can help you navigate the process and keep you informed as the litigation unfolds.